 - Shopping / markets

 - Well being

 Ma Maison accommodates but doesn’t focus on children.
 The Vietnamese culture is by nature very child-friendly, but carrying a child up all the stairs would be hard work, and only children aged 0-10 are allowed.

 Children (4-12 years)

 Family friendly accommodation:

-Families are allowed in Deluxe Double Rooms only; 1 mattress or baby cot can be added per room.
+Families are allowed in Deluxe Double Rooms only, where a baby cot or mattress (for ages 2-10) can be added.